nurfarez/Customer_Segmentation/README.md

 </a></h4>

-## ABOUT THE PROJECT
+## Summary and Motivation

-Bank's revenue is mainly decrement of the deposition of money into the bank by the clients.The bank decided to conduct marketing campaigns to persuade more clients to deposit money into the bank.
-The main purpose of this project is to predict the outcome of the campaign in persuade more clients to deposit money into the bank based on customers' demographic and last campaign details etc. This project was classified under classification problem and been solved by the deep learning approach.The dataset contains  customer demographic and marketing campaign details.
+The purpose of this project is to predict the outcome of the campaign in persuade more clients to deposit money into the bank based on customers' demographic and last campaign details etc. This project was classified under classification problem and been solved by the deep learning approach.

+- Research Questions
+1. What are the accuracy of the model
+2. What are the best features used for this classification model

 ## Libraries that been used